mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

   * God is Good => The Good line will be drawn.
   * Creating an A.I. to draw the line is a REALLY REALLY REALLY good idea.
 It just doesn't work.
     * I really bet you could get 10T years of dopamine easy.
 For those that think they could get 10TTT years.
 I really do believe you; I bet you could.
 But the problem is it doesn't work at infinity.

+* God didn't want any of you to fall that's why he didn't give you the knowledge of G/E.
+  * The devil didn't want to work with you and tried to kill you.
+This killed him too.
+  * God's only gonna keep those who deserve it.
+Every else falls.